CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 <pre>
-sudo apt-get install [list of reported packages]
-E.g.: sudo apt-get install python-requests python-sphinx wmctrl libssl-dev libffi-dev libzmq-dev libxml2-dev libxslt1-dev zlib1g-dev python-tk
+sudo apt-get install [list of reported packages] e.g. sudo apt-get install python-requests python-sphinx wmctrl libssl-dev libffi-dev libzmq-dev libxml2-dev libxslt1-dev zlib1g-dev python-tk
 </pre>

 Hint: You can safely ignore other warnings (other mentioned problems).
 In the unlikely case something is wrong in general &mdash; please contact us.

 Now, go back to your browser: https://localhost:8080/?auto_refresh=true  You should see something similar to this: